Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 ### Requirements

-For Phase 1, you should be able to run `Main.main` by providing an input String, and have your program create a world, that adhere to the requirements mentioned above along with our randomness requirements mentioned in the **Submission and Grading section** below.
-Note that you should render the world to check your code by writing your own `main` method, but for the autograder, `interactWithInputString()` should not render the world, only returning the row as a `TETile` array.
+For 3A, you should be able to run `Main.main` by providing an input String, and have your program create a world, that adhere to the requirements mentioned above along with our randomness requirements mentioned in the **Submission and Grading section** below.
+Note that you should render the world to check your code by writing your own `main` method, but for the autograder, `getWorldFromInput` should not render the world, only returning the row as a `TETile` array.
 Worlds should be visibly different for different seeds provided to the program.

 ## Design Document